a-klimovich/test-1/README.md

-# Test project Pazz Pixels
+# Test project Jazz Pixels

 *How run this project*